Permits must be properly displayed as noted below. Exceptions must be approved by the Security Office in advance.

 Temporary Parking Permits

 - A temporary parking permit must be obtained by anyone visiting the campus, or by anyone who forgets or loses their regular permit (Student, Faculty/Staff).
-A temporary parking or visitor permit can be obtained from: The Infomation Booth (kiosk).
-If a parking permit is required and none is displayed, the vehicle will be ticketed, booted, and/or towed at the owner’s expense.
+A temporary parking or visitor permit can be obtained from: The Police/Seurity officer, if a parking permit is required and none is displayed, the vehicle will be ticketed, booted, and/or towed at the owner’s expense.